 - Works in groups and as a class to conduct experiments and create projects.

-- Compare Textures: Collect different textures from nature such as sticks, leaves, grass, stones and bark.
-Your child can make a collage out of them or blindfold your child and ask her to use her sense of touch to figure out what it was.
+- Compare Textures: Collect different textures from nature such as sticks, leaves, grass, stones, and bark.
+Your child can make a collage out of them, or you can blindfold your child and ask her to use her sense of touch to figure out what each item is.

-- Use Your Senses: Go outside into nature and help your child take pictures, videos, draw and write about what she sees, hears, smells and touches.
-Be sure to focus on one sense at a time, for example have your child close her eyes and ask her to focus on what she hears.
-Your child can then create a poster, collage or short book of what she learned and observed.
+- Use Your Senses: Go outside into nature and help your child take pictures, record videos, and draw and write about what she sees, hears, smells, and touches.
+Be sure to focus on one sense at a time.
+For example, have your child close her eyes and ask her to focus on what she hears.
+She can then create a poster, collage, or short book of what she learned and observed.

 - Mix It Up: Let your child experiment and mix together different liquids.
 Add baking soda or baking powder.
 Have your child record her observations using text and illustrations and write down what she learned.
 Record differences and findings.